fniessink/toisto/docs/concept_files.md

 Notes can be either a single string or a list of strings.
 Words in single quotes, like 'keksejä' and 'keksi' above, will get a link to [Wiktionary](https://en.wiktionary.org/).

+#### Common uses for notes

+Notes are a good place for any meta-information that helps the user understand the label but isn't itself a translation.
+Some patterns in use in the built-in concepts:

+- **Explaining an inflected form** — e.g., `"'jäätelöä' is the partitive case of 'jäätelö'"`.
+- **Finnish verb type** — e.g., `"'kirjoittaa' is verbityyppi 1"`.
+- **Usage or grammar rules** — e.g., `"Use 'many' with countable nouns and 'much' with uncountable nouns"`, or `"'kuitenkaan' is used chiefly in the negative"`.
+- **Orthography conventions** — e.g., `"In English, names of months are capitalized"`.
+- **Word formation hints** — e.g., `"'musta' ('black') + -ikka (diminutive suffix)"`.

+Put the note on the canonical (top-level) label and it will be shown for every grammatical form.
+If you want a note that only applies to a specific form, use the form-keyed dict shown above.

 ### Compound labels

 When a label is a compound of one or more other labels, this can be specified with the `roots` relation.
 Toisto will only quiz a concept with *compound* labels when all concepts with the *root* labels (including roots of roots) have been quizzed.
-The `roots` relationship can be specified by adding a `roots` key to the label with a list of concept identifiers as value:
+The `roots` relationship is specified by adding a `roots` key to the label with a list of root *label texts* (not concept identifiers) in the same language:

 ```json
 {